WHEN I WAS FOUR YEARS OLD, I BEGAN TO WRITE.

 - A third paranormal mystery novel I wrote for NaNoWriMo in the fall of 2008, Lost & Found, is also alive and kicking in the shadows.

 I also started another editorial services business, Writer’s Rainbow Literary Services LLC, in October of 2006 as a response to so many requests for my assistance as a critic, coach, instructor, speaker, mentor and manuscript editor.
-Not long after that, I was approached with the opportunity to become the conference organizer for the local writing community, Field’s End, and I accepted it.
+Between 2006 and 2010, I served my literary community as conference organizer for Field’s End, creativity coach and developmental mentor role, and blogging workshop instructor while finalizing my commitments to Margin‘s contracted authors.

-I couldn’t focus on my own work or the work of anyone else, for that matter.
 Reality has a way of stubbornly reasserting itself just as you become comfortable with the way you’ve arranged your life.
-I extended my break through the holidays to get back on track with myself and my family.

-Life these days is full as ever even as I’ve moved past the Sandwich Generation, yet I’ll never forget that day in front of the blackboard with the box of colored chalk, perhaps THE critical defining moment in my life.
+Life these days is full as ever, in spite of election drama and the COVID-19 pandemic, even as I’ve moved past the Sandwich Generation.
+It makes me recall that day in front of the blackboard with the box of colored chalk, perhaps THE critical defining moment in my life.
 It was that moment that brought me to this place in the present: working with words, surrounded by words, living through words, in so many ways and with so many different people.

 Thanks for traveling through this writer’s wilderness.